This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 Why you may have trouble sleeping in menopause

-According to recent results from our Sleepus Survey, the number one reason we aren't sleeping in this phase of life is because of stress (a telltale sign is a 2 to 4 AM nightly wake up call).
+According to recent results from our Sleepus Survey, the number one reason we aren't sleeping in this phase of life is stress (a telltale sign is a 2 to 4 AM wake-up call).
 The second reason is bathroom visits, and the third reason is night sweats.

 Read about stress, sleep, and natural strategies that work